noob-Engle/i3wm-kali/README.md

 you can put your favourite images into the .wallpaper folder

-the image name can be changed to `panda.png`. you can change the name of the image by modifying the `.fehbg`
+you can change the name of the image by modifying the `.fehbg`